 DAY 6—GRAND TETONS/COVERED WAGON COOKOUT

 Get ready to explore the stunning Grand Tetons.
-You’ll stop to visit the quaint Chapel of the Transfiguration and take in many other scenic vistas.
-Lunch will be in the Mural Room at the Lodge at Jenny Lake.
+A scenic cruise on Jenny Lake, narrated by a knowledgeable guide is sure to be one of the highlights of your visit to Grand Teton National Park.
+Enjoy a delicious lunch with sweeping views of the Teton Range, at the Mural Room at Jackson Lake Lodge.
+After lunch you’ll continue to enjoy many other scenic vistas and a stop at the quaint Chapel of the Transfiguration before returning to Jackson.
 Tonight offers a fun western adventure on a horse-drawn covered wagon into beautiful Cache Creek Canyon.
 A savory, home-cooked dutch oven meal awaits you at our cowboy camp, followed by great western music and some cowboy humor from the Bar T 5 Band.
 B, L, D

+Built into a hillside overlooking the National Elk Refuge, we begin our day with a visit to the National Museum of Wildlife Art, which features more than 5,000 artworks representing wild animals from around the world.
 The scenery changes on the way south through the Gros Ventre Wilderness and the high desert of Wyoming.
 Once a pioneer town known as the “Oregon Trail Oasis,” Idaho’s Soda Springs is named for the hundreds of sulfurous natural springs dotting the area, and is now famous for its “captive geyser” released hourly by a timer.
 Next, at the National Oregon/California Trail Center Museum in Montpelier, experience what it was like to be a pioneer on the trails that headed west in the 1800s.
-Later, Pete Schropp and Jennifer Hines welcome you to Rockhill Creamery, where their six cows make gourmet cheeses, which you will get to sample.
 Tonight, overnight back in Utah.
 B, L, D

 DAY 8—PETTINGILL‘S ORCHARD/HOME